Synthesizing Proxy Applications for MPI Programs: Evaluation

 \subsection{Comparison to MINIME}

-To demonstrate the effect of mimicking the performance characteristics, we compare Siesta with MINIME \cite{tc15minime, date17minime}.
+To demonstrate the effect of mimicking performance characteristics, we compare Siesta with MINIME \cite{tc15minime, date17minime}.
 MINIME uses an iterative approach to adjust code blocks and mimic the performance of the original program.
 It uses Instructions Per Cycle (IPC), Cache Miss Rate (CMR), and Branch Misprediction Rate (BMR) to measure performance similarity to the original program, so we also use these three metrics for comparison.

-We first experiment with a single computation event, as shown in Figure \ref{minime1}.
+We first experiment with a single computation event, as shown in the top three figures in Figure \ref{minime}.
 The origin in the figure corresponds to the sum of the computational parts of the tested programs.
 We consider the whole program execution as a single computation event and mimic it by MINIME and Siesta.
 For example, we sum up all the instructions and cycles of the computation part of a tested program and get its IPC.
-It can be seen that, for a single computation event, Siesta works slightly better than MINIME.
+It can be seen that, for a single computation event, Siesta works better than MINIME.
+The difference stems from that Siesta introduces new code blocks with diverse performance characteristics, so that their combination can approximate an extensive range of performance metrics.
+Besides, MINIME models the problem as a multi-objective optimization task and solves it using a local search strategy, which may lead to a local optimum.

 To elaborately mimic the performance characteristics of an MPI program in different execution periods, it is necessary to regard the execution as a sequence of events and mimic each of them separately.
-As shown in Figure \ref{minime2}, when we mimic each computation event separately and sum them up, Siesta has a higher similarity to the original program compared to MINIME.
+As shown in the bottom three figures in Figure \ref{minime}, when we mimic each computation event separately and sum them up, Siesta shows much higher similarity to the original program compared to MINIME.